allisonmorgan/software_engineering/essays/essay02/essay02.md

 > Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
 Copyright and license notices must be preserved.
 Contributors provide an express grant of patent rights.

-I'd encourage you to puruse [choosealicense.org](https://choosealicense.com) to find the appropriate license for your project.
+I'd encourage you to peruse [choosealicense.org](https://choosealicense.com) to find the appropriate license for your project.

 ### Adding an Open Source License to your Github Project